• DonHopkins 9 months ago

 One of my co-workers got cute and asked for "root@hpe.com" ....
 And boy, there's a lot of cron jobs running at HP.

-• jrockway an hour ago
+• jrockway 9 months ago

 They must have learned from your experience.
 When we were acquired by HPE they did not let us choose and our director of engineering got an email address that misspelled his name... fixing it involved him being locked out of all systems while the people trying to fix it emailed someone else with a similar name about it.
 His advice for other team members in the same spot was "if you don't like your email address, do not attempt to fix it."